SYNDCAKE/cherry/README.md

 a simple DoS program i made
 You need python3.8+
 feedback is appreciated
 run this in multiple terminals to get maximum speed
+currently in development...